jonathanburrows/lavalav-legacy/@lvl.typescript-generator/docs/TypeConverter.md

 If the property type is a boolean, the result must read:
 "public &lt;propertyName&gt;?: boolean;"

+ If there is a single property on an interface, and the property type comes from the same assembly, then the result must read:
+ "import { &lt;propertyType&gt; } from './&lt;propertyType&gt;';"

 If the property type is not a structure, then the result must read:
 "public &lt;propertyName&gt;?: &lt;propertyType&gt;;"